PetraOleum/2016-Notes/Advanced Genetics.markdown

 A Quantatative Trait Loci is a genes(s) or chromosomal region(s) that affects variation of a quantitative trait; this can be one or more QTLs.

+####QTL mapping

+* Select parents that differ for a trait
+* Screen the two parents for polymorphic marker loci
+* Generate recombinant loci
+* Collect genotype and phenotype data on recombinant progeny
+* Contrast the mean difference of the parental lines at every marker locus
+* Declare QTL where parental difference is greatest

+####Single-marker analysis

+* Select parents that differ for a trait
+* Screen the two parents for polymorphic marker loci
+* Generate recombinant progeny
+* Collect genotype and phenotype data on recombinant progeny
+* Do a seperate ANOVA on the effect of each marker
+* Declare QTL where F-test is significant

+####LOD

+Logarithm of the odds ratio; prob of the data occuring with a QTL versus prob occuring with no QTL.

+###Personalised medicine

+Human gene knockout mutants.
+A way of dodging ethics committees.

 ##GAT1

 Lab partners: Britt and Pania